Bi Dev Guide Ext Data Format

 Value

-Maximum file size per external data upload
+Maximum file size per external data uploads

 GB